tapilab/is-xhuang1994/docs/Proposal.md

 Research Goals:

-Develop a method to distinguish between humans and bots (and probably cyborgs) based on the data available.
+Develop a method to distinguish between humans and bots based on the data available.

 Data: